AndersDeath/diary2/000-current.md

 # 22 April - Saturday - Yerevan - 205 day of immigration

 So, I am sitting in Zvartnots international airport.
 The call to flight will be soon and I will go to Rome.
+In general it's quite exited thing.